Lobaro/docs/docs/lorawan-sensors/wmbus-lorawan/index.md

 for scenarios where hundreds of meters are expected to be transfered by a single bridge, e.g. in 'sub-metering' applications with tons of installed heat cost allocators.
-For such more demanding cases Lobaro can offer better solutions using higher bandwidth transmission techniques like NB-IoT3 or classical 4G/LTE.
+For such more demanding cases Lobaro can offer better solutions using higher bandwidth transmission techniques like NB-IoT (Narrowband IoT) or classical 4G/LTE.
 Contact us if you need such a alternative solution by sending your request to info@lobaro.com - either English or German is fine.

 ##Work Cycle